 Written in 1967, the song has had a fair few renditions from famous faces over the years.
 Whether it’s from Eddie Vedder’s Pearl Jam, the smoother than smooth tones of Bryan Ferry, the salt of the earth Neil Young, or even the Irish pop-rock poster boys U2, but none hold a candle to Jimi’s.
 While those bands all tried to match Dylan’s effort from ’67, Jimi ingested the track, digested it, and threw it up and walked away only a true stoner can.

-The original song featured as part of Dylan’s LP John Wesley Harding, and it has been included on most of Dylan’s subsequent greatest hits compilations.
-In fact, snce the late seventies, he has performed it in concert more than any of his other songs.
+The original song featured as part of Dylan’s LP John Wesley Harding, and it has been included on most of Dylan’s subsequent greatest hits compilations – ranking as one of his most beloved songs.
+In fact, since the late seventies, he has performed it in concert more than any of his other songs, which when you consider Bob Dylan’s track record for playing ‘the hits’ is no mean feat.

-The recording process was also the type of session you could only dream of.
-With Eddie Kramer, Hendrix’s regular engineer saying that throughout the recording session Hendrix was constantly changing the chord patterns and arrangements.
-It was a scene that displeased Noel Redding who was playing the bass on the track and he left before the session had finished.
-Kramer says that it was Hendrix who played the last bass parts on the track.
-There was another famous face in the studio as The Rolling Stones’ Brian Jones was said to have played the percussion on the song: “That’s him playing the thwack you hear at the end of each bar in the intro, on an instrument called a vibraslap.”
+Dismayed but honest, Kramer later admitted that it was Hendrix who played the last bass parts on the track.
+But there was another famous face in the studio.
+Hendrix’s version of the song gets an extra dose of superstardom as The Rolling Stones’ Brian Jones was said to have played the percussion on the song: “That’s him playing the thwack you hear at the end of each bar in the intro, on an instrument called a vibraslap.”

 Dylan said of Hendrix’s version; “It overwhelmed me, really.
 He had such talent, he could find things inside a song and vigorously develop them.
 He found things that other people wouldn’t think of finding in there.
 He probably improved upon it by the spaces he was using.
 I took license with the song from his version, actually, and continue to do it to this day.”